Environment Protection and Biodiversity Conservation Act 1999: 2018 invertebrate studies

 In 2018, two studies looked at the representativeness of listed species, and the other insects and allied invertebrates, proposing a new, strategic national approach for the conservation of these animals.

 2018 Guardian report

-A The Guardian reported in March 2018 that Australia had not listed any critical habitat fin the preceding 10 years, and only five areas had been registered since the introduction of the Act, although more than 1,800 species and ecological communities had been classed as threatened.
+A The Guardian reported in March 2018 that Australia had not listed any critical habitat in the preceding 10 years, and only five areas had been registered since the introduction of the Act, although more than 1,800 species and ecological communities had been classed as threatened.
 A recent investigation had shown that Australia was planning to clear 3000000 ha of native forest by 2030, much of it in Queensland.
 One weakness of the critical habitat register is that its offence provisions do not apply to state or private land, only to Commonwealth land.
-This had a big impact on the ability to name a critical habitat for the endangered Leadbeater's possum, whose habitat was mainly on state- and privately-owned land.
+This had a big impact on the ability to name a critical habitat for the endangered Leadbeater's possum, whose habitat was mainly on state- and privately owned land.